moeezraza35/OBMMS/README.md

 ## Requirements
 Here are the following requirements need to be installed to run this project
-- NodeJS v22.12.0
+- NodeJS LTS
-- Python 3.13.7
+- Python 3
+- Git Bash
+- MySQL
-- Android Studio with latest SDK
+- Android Studio + latest SDK
-- Android Emulator (minimum Android 7)
+- Android Device (minimum Android 7)

 ## Run Development Environment
 These points will help you run the project only in the development environment.
 Please contact developers for production environment.